Partitioning a graph into degenerate subgraphs: Introduction

 The concept of degenerate graphs introduced by Lick and White \cite{lick} in 1970 has since found a number of applications in graph theory, especially in graph partitioning and graph colouring problems.
 This is mainly because the class of degenerate graphs captures one of the earliest studied classes of graphs such as independent sets, forests and planar graphs.
 For example, results of Thomassen \cite{Th01, Tho22} on decomposing the vertex set of a planar graph into degenerate subgraphs have lead to new proofs of the 5-colour theorem on planar graphs that do not use Euler's formula.
 Another example is a result of Alon, Kahn and Seymour \cite{alon} that extends the well-known Tur\'an's theorem on the size of the largest independent set in a graph to the size of largest subgraph of any prescribed degeneracy.

 In this paper, we shall investigate the complexity of partitioning the vertex set of a graph of bounded maximum degree into degenerate subgraphs.
 In order to make this statement more precise, we must first proceed with some definitions.
 Let $G = (V, E)$ be a graph, and let $k$ be a non-negative integer.
 We say that $G$ is $k$-degenerate if we can successively delete vertices of degree at most $k$ in $G$ until the empty graph is obtained.
 Expressed in an another way, $G$ is $k$-degenerate if it admits a \emph{$k$-degenerate ordering} -- an ordering $x_1, \dots, x_n$ of the vertices in $G$ such that $x_i$ has at most $k$ neighbours $x_j$ in $G$ with $j < i$.
-Given integers $s \geq 2$ and $p_1,\ldots,p_s\geq 0$, $G$ is said to be \emph{$(p_1, \dots, p_s)$-partitionable} if there exists a partition of $V$ into sets~$V_1,\ldots,V_s$ such that $G[V_i]$ is $p_i$-degenerate for $i\in\{1,\ldots,s\}$.
+In this case, the ordering is said to \emph{start at} $x_1$ and \emph{end at} $x_n$.